LukasMut/human_alignment/README.md

 * Linear probing on top of representations/finetuning
 * Can we correlate accuracy with CKA similarity of representations?
 * How uniformly does the model makes mistakes vs humans?
+* Fine-tune each model on THINGS (multi-class classification) and then compare against humans?